Leipzig-Mitte: Localities

 The locality of Zentrum-Nordwest includes the quarter Waldstraßenviertel.
+The locality of Zentrum-West includes the quarters of Bachviertel and Innere Westvorstadt.
+The locality of Zentrum-Süd includes the Musikviertel.

 Population

 On 30 June 2022, the borough Leipzig-Mitte had a population of 69,214.

 History and urban development

 The development of today's Leipzig began in the area of today's Mitte borough.
 In the Brühl area, there was in the 7th/8th century a Slavic settlement, while the urban nucleus was in the area of the German castle (urbs libzi).
 It was in the area of today's Matthäikirchhof.
 Not far from there, the long-distance trade routes Via regia and Via imperii crossed in the Middle Ages, with the latter still being present in today's street name Reichsstraße.

 In the 13th century, the city of Leipzig extended only to the north beyond today's subdivision Zentrum and was limited to 42 ha by the mighty city walls.
 Today's Mitte borough, on the other hand, also includes the suburbs, which essentially only developed after the gradual removal of the walls and ditches after the Seven Years' War.
 Previously, these were due to war events (Schmalkaldic War and Thirty Years' War) almost completely destroyed twice.
 Until the 1830s, only small areas outside of today's Zentrum were developed.
 These were limited to the trade routes accompanying the road, which were referred to as Steinweg (stone track).
 The city limits were pushed outwards and new gatehouses were built (within the Mitte borough).